BassemMagdi0007/word-guessing-game/README.md

    ```

 ### **Advanced Rules**
 When `advanced_rules` is enabled, the function accounts for scenarios where the same letter may appear multiple times in a city name.
-For example, if the letter `A` appears twice in "DARESSALAAM", the function calculates the probability of each occurrence separately.
+For example, if the letter `A` appears twice in a city name, the function calculates the probability of each occurrence separately.
 This is done by grouping words based on the positions of the guessed letter:
 ```python
 outcome = f"pos_{pos}"
 outcome_probs[outcome] += prob / total_occurrences